missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Missouri?

-Hence, a traffic violation may be less severe and may not require any jail time, such as in the case of an infraction.
-Other times, some traffic offenses in the state may be regarded as criminal offenses such as traffic misdemeanors and felonies.
+Hence, a traffic violation may be less severe and may not require jail time, such as an infraction.
+Other times, some traffic offenses in the state may be regarded as criminal offenses, such as traffic misdemeanors and felonies.
 These usually require more substantial fine payments than infractions and even possible incarceration.

 What Are Felony Traffic Violations In Missouri?

-In Missouri, felony traffic violations are the most severe traffic-related crimes in the state because they typically involve the threat to harm or actually harming an individual or damaging personal property.
+In Missouri, felony traffic violations are generally the most severe traffic-related crimes in the state because they typically involve the threat to harm or actually harm an individual or damage personal property.

 Typically, most traffic offenses classified as felonies in Missouri are related to driving while intoxicated (DWIs), especially if the individual is a repeat offender who has been convicted of the same offense more than once within 5 years.
 If the act also causes harm or death to others, it may be classified as a Felony Traffic Violation.

-For instance, involuntary manslaughter, such as a DWI that caus of an individual’s death is an example of a Class C felony that is punishable by 3- 10 years in prison and up to $10,000 in fines.
+For instance, involuntary manslaughter, such as a DWI that causes an individual’s death, is an example of a Class C felony that is punishable by 3- 10 years in prison and up to $10,000 in fines.
 Aggravated DWI is a Class D felony offense in Missouri, and it is punishable by up to seven years in prison or one year in jail.
 The court can also impose a fine of up to $10,000.

 Also, a class A felony punishable by 10- 30 years in prison may occur when a habitual offender who has been convicted of 4–5 intoxication-related offenses causes the death of an individual in another vehicle or causes the death of 2 or more individuals.